JustARandomGuyNo512/GCAA-gunscraft_1.20.1/README.md

 - Share the built mod jar file with your friends.

 **You may not:**
-- Distribute this project's source code under your own name.
+- Releasing the project's source code under someone else's name.
-- Publish this project's source code, compiled jar file, or any resources under your own name.
+- Publish this project's source code, compiled jar file, or any resources under anyone's name.
 - Insult the author.

 **Note:** Running any compiled program files obtained through unofficial channels is at the user's own risk!